JakubSzukala/PUT-labs-instructions-CI-demonstration/source/example1.rst

 Basically anything that is headless can be tested.
 Obviously, not anything has to be, so it is important to make some rational borders.

+See source code for that document and CI.